pearcej/cppds/_sources/Trees/AVLTreeImplementation.rst

 The code that implements these rules can be found in our ``rebalance`` method, which is shown in :ref:`Listing 3 <lst_rebalance>`.
 Rule number 1 from above is implemented by the ``if`` statement starting on line 2.
-Rule number 2 is implemented by the ``elif`` statement starting on line 8.
+Rule number 2 is implemented by the ``else if`` statement starting on line 11.

 .. _lst_rebalance: